• Play the sound file

 10 — Miscellany.
 We've run way over our time allotment here, listeners, I'm afraid.
 My producer is making frantic signals through the glass window there, and I can see my petite young assistants, Mandy, Candy, and Brandy, waving their loofahs at me, to signal that it's time for my midday rub-down.
 Just the very briefest of short items to close out with, then.

-Item: President Gurbanguly Berdymukhamedov of Turkestan is still resting.
+Item: President Gurbanguly Berdymukhammedov of Turkmenistan is still resting.

 Item: In Bangkok, Thailand, an elephant fell down a manhole.

 11 — Signoff.
 There you have it, Radio Derb listeners.
 These may be the dog days of summer, but there's plenty of stuff happening out there.
 Depend on Radio Derb to sort and filter it for you, and present it over the airwaves with exquisite fairness and balance, not the faintest hint of partisan preference or bias disfiguring our reports.